burgr033/alpha-nvim-bofh-excuse/README.md

-# alpha-nvim-fortune
+# alpha-nvim-bofh-excuse

-This is a very simple add-on for `alpha-nvim` by `@goolord`.
-It simple adds a `fortune()` function for use in the plugin that generates a formatted quote at the footer of the landing page when using the `dashboard` theme.
+## synopsis:

+fork of https://github.com/BlakeJC94/alpha-nvim-fortune. instead of inspirational quotes, these are just BOFH excuses.

+## credits:

 Only the `dashboard` theme is supported for now.

-Many thanks to `@mhinz`, the original author of `vim-startify` who initially compiled this list of quotes and provided this functionality in `vim-startify`!
+Many thanks to `@mhinz`, `@BlakeJC94`, the original authors.

 ## Quick start
+ It simple adds a
+`excuse()` function for use in the plugin that generates a formatted BOFH excuse at the footer of the landing page when using the `dashboard` theme.
 First follow the instructions at `https://github.com/goolord/alpha-nvim/`.
-To add `alpha-nvim-fortune` with `Packer`, install the packages with the folloing lines in your `init.lua`:
+To add `alpha-nvim-bofh-excuse` with `Packer`, install the packages with the folloing lines in your `init.lua`:

 ```lua